mattermost/mattermost-developer-documentation/site/content/blog/idiomatic-error-handling.md

 profileMap := result.Data.(map[string]*model.User)
 ```

-Notice that eliminating the `else` condition required pre-declaring `result` instead of defining it inline.
-While this is but a minor improvement, but frequently that `else` block is much longer with nested conditional statements of its own.
+Eliminating the `else` condition required pre-declaring `result` instead of defining it inline.
+While this is but a minor improvement, frequently that `else` block is much longer with nested conditional statements of its own.

 ### Is it ok to still declare variables inline to a conditional?